kingaa/sbied/prep/advance.md

 We are looking forward to seeing you in Seattle!
 The course is fully subscribed and we are planning to fill the 2.5 days with both theoretical and practical material to help get you started using these exciting methods.

-The schedule is quite full, so it is important that you take a little time to prepare yourself and your laptop.
+The schedule is quite full, so it is important that you take a little time beforehand to prepare yourself and your laptop.

 **There are two important steps you *must* take to prepare for the course.**

-1. Install or update **R**, **Rstudio**, the **pomp** package and its dependencies, and the necessary compilers on your laptop.
+1. Install or update **R**, **Rstudio**, the **pomp** package and its dependencies, and the necessary compilers, on your laptop.
    **There will be no time for this during the 2.5-day workshop.**
    You should be aware that the *installation instructions depend on the operating system you use*.
    Make sure you follow these instructions *carefully* and *thoroughly*!